sakitume/SilverLite-FC/docs/Targets.md

-# Processor and Flight Controller Targets
+# Flight Controller Targets

-This codebase currently supports the STM32F411 and STM32405 processors.
-The `Makefile` will define `STM32F405xx` or `STM32F411xE` as appropriate based on the *Flight Controller Target*.

-There are a few places in the code that are conditionally compiled based on those definitions.
+This codebase currently supports several *targets* using the STM32F411 or STM32405 processors.
+A *target* is simply the name of a hardware configuration (processor and peripherals) that was defined for use with Betaflight.
+Different flight controller boards can be made that correspond to a given target.

+The target names I'm using come straight from Betaflight.
+By examining various source files in Betaflight I'm able to reverse engineer what peripherals are used on the flight controller boards and also what pins are used.

 The following flight controller targets are currently defined:

 * `OMNIBUSF4` 	- This uses the STM32F405 processor which runs at 168Mhz
 * `NOX`         - This uses the STM32F411 processor which runs at 98Mhz or 100Mhz (we must use 98Mhz for proper USB Virtual Com Port support)

-> Note: A *target* is simply the name of a hardware configuration (processor and peripherals) that was defined for use with Betaflight.
-Different flight controller boards can be made that correspond to a given target.
+* `MATEKF411RX` - This uses the STM32F411 processor.
+At this time only the "HappyModel Crazybee F4 Lite 1S FlySky" flight controller is currently supported.

+I had also planned on supporting the CrazyBee F3 flight controller but have yet to do so.

-The `Makefile` defaults to building for the `NOX` target but this can be overriden when invoking the makefile by specifying the `TARGET` on the command line like so:
+Note: The `Makefile` defaults to building for the `NOX` target but this can be overriden when invoking the makefile by specifying the `TARGET` on the command line like so:

 ```
 mingw32-make.exe -j12 flash TARGET=OMNIBUSF4